 - NRL for Food Contact Materials

-- NRL for Dioxins and PCBs in Food and Feed
+- NRL for Mycotoxins and Plant Toxins in Feed and Food

 In addition to the NRLs based on EU law, other laboratories with a reference function are also attached to the BfR.
 These include the reference laboratory in the network of genetically modified organisms (GMO), the top appraisal body for the import control of wine in line with the wine monitoring regulation, zoonosis reporting and the consultant laboratories for Leptospira, Vibrios and Yersinia and the Specialised laboratory for spore formers.